-What does a Concept Art do?
+What is a Concept Art?

 A Concept Artist is an essential creative professional within the Art Department of a film production, primarily responsible for visualizing and developing the preliminary design of the environments, characters, objects, and overall visual style of a film.
 Working closely with the director, production designer, and other members of the art team, the Concept Artist translates written scripts and verbal ideas into vivid illustrations and conceptual artwork that guide the visual direction of the film from its early stages.